 - Multiparametric Prostate MRI for Prostate Cancer and PI-RADS v2—M. Harri

 - Scrotal Masses: Imaging of Intra- and Extra-testicular Pathology—L. Alexander

-The ARRS designates this enduring material for a maximum of 3.5 AMA PRA Category 1 Credit(s)™ and 3.5 American Board of Radiology, MOC Part II, Self-Assessment CME (SA-CME) credits.
+The ARRS designates this enduring material for a maximum of 3.50 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.